adventurini/PropDrills/README.md

 <!-- Props Drill Practice -->

-This GH is a practice for drilling your props.
+This repo is a practice for drilling your props.
 That means, passing props from parents to their children.
 Follow the instructions in the Grandparents component to get the props to the Dad/ Mom.

 You need to pass the toggle function from the grandparents to the Dad / Mom.